ogri-la/strongbox/README.md

 * [https://github.com/ogri-la](https://github.com/ogri-la), to download a list of summary addon information

 These interactions use a HTTP user agent header unique to `wowman` so it may be identified easily

+## Releases, bugs, questions, feedback, contributing

+Changes are recorded in the [CHANGELOG.md](CHANGELOG.md) file.

+All bugs/questions/feedback should go in [Issues](https://github.com/ogri-la/wowman/issues).

+All contributions should take the form of a pull request with unit tests.
+[The licence](LICENCE.txt) is quite strict and all contributions will be subject to it.

+See [CONTRIBUTING](CONTRIBUTING.md) for more detail.

 ## Recognition